 Thank you for re-electing me to serve you in the Colorado House of Representatives.
-Please let me know as soon as possible if you have any ideas for bills I could carry next legislative session.
-I’m working on my bills now.
+The next legislative session is about to begin, and I’m working on my bills now.

 Being your Representative has been the greatest honor in my life.
 Thank you.
 I believe you selected me because you wanted me to get certain things done, chiefly: